-Speranza Architecture + Urban Design is a professional design office that attempts to bring people closer to understanding the changing phenomena around them.
+Speranza Architecture + Urban Design is a professional design office that aims to bring people closer to the changing phenomena around them.

 Philip Speranza, AIA, RA LEED AP, Principal Architect